YaBoiSwayZ/Discord-Channel-IDs-Dumper/README.md

 ### Common Issues and Solutions

 - **Bot Fails to Login:**
-  Ensure that the token provided is correct.
-Tokens are case-sensitive and should not have any leading or trailing spaces.
+  Make sure the token provided is correct.
+Tokens are case-sensitive and shouldn't have any leading or trailing spaces.
   - *Error*: `401 Unauthorized`
   - *Solution*: Check if the token has expired or is invalid.

 - **Stuck After Fetching DMs:**
   The script may seem to hang after fetching DM channels.
 This might be due to rate-limiting issues when fetching a large number of guild channels.
-  - *Solution*: Ensure the account has a reasonable number of servers and channels.
+  - *Solution*: Make sure the account has a reasonable number of servers and channels, 200 servers is the cap but channels weithin those servers are a different story.

 - **Rate Limiting:**
   If you are part of many large servers, the API may start throttling requests.